misken/c19/README.md

 This version deals with the census at time 0 problem by doing something similar to the idea sketched below.
 It minimizes squared error loss between actual and predicted census to find implied doubling time (given first actual admit date) or implied first admit (given a doubling time).

 So, I took our actual admits (from 2/20/2020 to a few days ago) and just fit an exponential growth model, got the implied growth rate and implied doubling time.
-Plotted actival admits vs predicted (just using simple exp growth model) and got very nice fit.
+Plotted actual admits vs predicted (just using simple exp growth model) and got very nice fit.
 Then used implied doubling time of 3.61 in CHIME model and got spot on match with the exponential fit to admits and thus, to the actual admits.
 Super happy to see this!

 You can see the results in this notebook: [model_calibration_validation.ipynb](https://github.com/misken/c19/blob/master/mychime/model_calibration_validation.ipynb)